christiandudel/dtms/README.md

 ```

 Once a regression model has been estimated, it can be used to predict
-trasition probabilities.
+transition probabilities.
 If the model includes covariates, the user
 needs to specify covariate values which are used in the prediction.
 If
-no covariates (in addition to the timescale) are included, then no
+no covariates are included, then no values are needed.
+For each
-values are needed.
-For each time-constant covariate one value needs to
+time-constant covariate one value needs to be specified, and for
-be specified, and for time-varying variables a value at each value of
+time-varying variables a value at each value of the timescale has to be
-the timescale has to be provided minus the last value.
-For instance, if
+provided minus the last value.
+For instance, if the timescale has values
-the timescale has values 0, 1, 2, and 3, and there is a time-varying
+0, 1, 2, and 3, and there is a time-varying covariate X, then values for
-covariate X, then values for X at 0, 1, and 2 need to be specified.
+X at 0, 1, and 2 need to be specified.
+Alternatively, predictor values
-Alternatively, predictor values for all values of the time scale can be
+for all values of the time scale can be specified.
+In this case, the
-specified.
-In this case, the last predictor value will be dropped.
-For a
+last predictor value will be dropped.
+For a time-constant covariate Y
-time-constant covariate Y only one values is necessary, which is then
+only one values is necessary, which is then used at all values of the
-used at all values of the time scale.
+time scale.

 To predict transition probabilities, the function `dtms_transitions()`
 is used.
 It has three main arguments: `model`, `dtms`, and `controls`.